dflock/duncanlock.net/content/posts/tech/the-marvellous-incomplete-compendium-of-reddit-automatons.rst

 What *is* a reddit bot?
 ---------------------------

-A reddit bot is no different from any other reddit account, as far as reddit is concerned.
+A reddit bot is no different from any other user, as far as reddit is concerned.
 The only difference is that rather than a human logging in to upvote cat pictures and post comments, this account is used by an automated computer script.

 In the same way that computers can run scripts to automatically check weather data and `send you an email if you should take an umbrella with you today <https://ifttt.com/recipes/search?q=weather>`_, a computer can run scripts to automatically check reddit for certain activity - and post comments if certain conditions are met. [#qkme_transcriber_faq]_